The Kelly Family Charitable Trust

 How to Apply

-- Download Application Form: Use the official application form available on the Trust's website
+- Download Application Form: Use the official application form available on their website

-- Submit by Email: Send completed application to mail@kfct.org.uk
+- Submit by Email: Send completed applications to mail@kfct.org.uk

 Decision Timeline

-- Shortlisted projects contacted by Stuart Armstrong or a trustee
+- Notification: The grants administrator Stuart Armstrong or a trustee will contact potential grantees

 Success Rates